rytswd/civo-navigate-eu-2023/README.md

 ### Clean Up

-If you followed the demo steps above, you can clean up by simply removing the clusters.
+If you followed the demo steps above using KinD, you can clean up by simply removing the clusters.

 ```sh
 {